 We can plan a bespoke programme, that may include any of the above, specifically designed to meet the needs of you and your school.

 Sara Ward has many years experience working with children and young people both in schools and within the voluntary sector.
-She currently oversees the children’s and youth work at Bless Community Church, is the Vice Chair of Governors at her local primary school and chairs the Advisory Board for her local Children’s Centres.
+She spent many years overseeing the children’s and youth work at Bless Community Church, is the Vice Chair of Governors at her local primary school and has invested several years supporting the Advisory Board for her local Children’s Centres.

 ‘Sara from Hen Corner visited Year 6 in February to share her experiences as a bee keeper in an urban setting, discuss the science behind making honey and raise awareness of why bees are so important to our ecology.
 The children were fascinated by her presentation and asked lots of questions.
 It inspired them to find out more about bees and to think of ways to make our local area more ‘bee friendly’.
 We hope to do a follow-up visit to see the bee hives in the summer.’
 Antoinette McGovern, Year 6 Science Teacher, St Paul’s CE Primary School, Brentford